nst/STTwitter/README.md

 _A stable, mature and comprehensive Objective-C library for Twitter REST API 1.1_

+_Like a FOSS version of Twitter Fabric TwitterKit, without the UI parts but with much more flexibility_

 **[2014-06-18]** [Swifter](https://github.com/mattdonnelly/Swifter), A Twitter framework for iOS & OS X written in Swift, by [@MatthewDonnelly](htps://www.twitter.com/MatthewDonnelly/)
 **[2014-05-31]** Follow STTwitter on Twitter: [@STTLibrary](https://www.twitter.com/STTLibrary/)
 **[2014-05-22]** STTwitter was presented at [CocoaHeads Lausanne](https://www.facebook.com/events/732041160150290/) ([slides](http://seriot.ch/resources/abusing_twitter_api/sttwitter_cocoaheads.pdf))